 This type of treatment involves:

-- chemo to kill the leukaemia cells (including CNS therapy)
+- chemotherapy to kill the leukaemia cells (including CNS therapy)

 - drugs (allopurinol or rasburicase) to help protect your kidneys from problems that can happen when lots of leukaemia cells are destroyed at once

 - another tablet (for example ranitidine or lansoprazole) to stop indigestion or ulcers

 You need to stay in hospital during this phase of your treatment so the doctors can check how things are going.

 Treatment to get you into remission takes about 5 weeks, sometimes a bit longer.
 Being in hospital that long can be really difficult at times.
 If you're struggling to cope, try and talk to your friends, family, doctors and nurses.
 It’s important not to bottle up your feelings otherwise your might end up finding it hard to cope.
 Drugs you may be given include: